How Zoning Shapes The Future of Housing

 Zoning may not be the most glamorous topic, but it's one of the most influential forces shaping our housing future.
 It determines whether young families can find starter homes, whether aging residents can downsize nearby, and how our towns adapt to changing needs.

-As zoning evolves, expect to see more diverse housing options, better use of land, and communities designed for both connection and sustainability.
+As zoning evolves, expect to see more diverse housing options, smarter use of land, and communities designed for both connection and sustainability.

 Whether you're buying, selling, or developing, one thing is clear: understanding zoning means understanding the future of housing.